-Springtime was Bently’s first time of being out and the dandelions were everywhere.
+Springtime was Bently’s first time being out, and the dandelions were everywhere.
 I didn’t have to worry about him running off because he was so content with eating the tops of every single dandelion.

 First, we have to have her and Bently together.
-Right now they just side by side in their own separate pens.
+Right now, they are just sided by the side in their own separate pens.

 I also trained Bently after our walk to go back into his pen.
-I just tell him the word “Pen.” and he runs to it.
+I tell him the word “Pen.” and he runs to it.
 You can see this in the video too.
-To get him to do this I gave him a treat every time he did it.
-Now sometimes I will and sometimes I won’t.
+To get him to do this, I gave him a treat every time he did it.
+So now, sometimes I will, and sometimes I won’t.

 Can You Walk Your Mini Pig With a Dog?

-If you are planning to walk a mini pig or even let the pig roam around your yard be warned, they can root up a deep hole in seconds.
-They are so strong and will dig fast if they smell something they want.
+If you plan to walk a mini pig or even let the pig roam around your yard, be warned that they can root up a deep hole in seconds.
+This is because they are so strong and will dig fast if they smell something they want.